us-amlr/cs-phoc/readme-data.md

 INACH data notes:

 * Punta San Telmo was not surveyed during any INACH surveys.
 * The INACH data uses a single location, 'Copihue', rather than the 'Copi' and 'Hue' locations used in the US AMLR data.
 During the INACH surveys, the Copi and Hue beaches were considered a single location known as Copihue.
 * For each census date in 2005/06, there is only a single entry for all of Cape Shirreff.
-These records contains a note that all beaches (not including San Telmo) were recorded in a single count for this season.
+These records contains a note that all beaches (i.e., the US AMLR 'regular survey beaches'), except for Punta San Telmo, were recorded in a single count for this season.

 ## US AMLR Data Decisions and Notes